-First, to be clear, tigernuts aren’t actually nuts.
-(Good news for all among us who are allergic or sensitive or intolerant to those edible kernels.)
-Instead, tigernuts are a small root vegetable tuber that originates from Northern Africa and the Mediterranean.
+First, to be clear, tiger nuts aren’t actually nuts (which is good news for all among us who are allergic or sensitive or intolerant to those edible kernels).
+Instead, tiger nuts are a small root vegetable tuber that originates from Northern Africa and the Mediterranean.

 Butyrate not only supports the colon to rebuild, repair and replenish, but it helps to lower cancer risk and increase the population of good colon bacteria that serve to ward off disease.
 Butyrate is like a superfood for your colon and resistant starch is how you deliver that superfood to your system!

-- 2 bananas (not too ripe as it will make your bars too soft)
+- 2 bananas (not too ripe, as they’ll make your bars too soft)